chawanakon-pro/haupcar/README.md

 ## Third Step

-Open a terminal, navigate to the `haupcar` directory, then to the `backend` directory:
+Open a terminal, navigate to the `backend` directory:

 run
 ### `cd haupcar`